Is

 Common Misconceptions About Permissible Exposure Limits

 Let’s be real—there are a lot of myths around these limits.
 But that’s not true.
-One of the biggest ones is that they’re just numbers with no real meaning.
+In practice, one of the biggest ones is that they’re just numbers with no real meaning.
 These limits are backed by science and designed to protect people.

 Another misconception is that you can ignore them if you’re careful.
-Plus, while caution is important, ignoring exposure limits can lead to serious health issues.
+While caution is important, ignoring exposure limits can lead to serious health issues.
 It’s better to be safe than sorry.

 Some people also think that the limits apply only to certain substances.
 But in reality, they cover a wide range of materials, from chemicals to radiation.
 Understanding them gives you a broader perspective on safety.